Y0Coss/docs-fork/pages/storage_and_backup/object_storage/s3_location/guide.en-ca.md

     </tr>
 </table>

+_<sup>3</sup>: The Standard Infrequent Access tier will be available starting from 2025-06-17._
-_* The default storage tier on the **perf** endpoint will be High Performance, i.e. if you don't specify a storage class, your object will be stored in our High Performance tier._
+_<sup>4</sup>: The default storage tier on the **perf** endpoint will be High Performance, i.e. if you don't specify a storage class, your object will be stored in our High Performance tier._

 The mapping for **READ(GET/LIST/HEAD)** operations on the **perf** endpoint is the following: